 After passing through the 7th circle and leaving the sins of violence, Dante and Virgil reach the 2 circles of Hell containing the sins of fraud.
 The sins of fraud, like the sins of violence, are divided into 2 distinct categories.
-Simple fraudulent, which contains a multitude of separate sinners including panderers and seducers, flatterers, simonists, diviners, barrators, hypocrites, thieves, fraudulent counselors, makers of discord, and falsifiers, are set apart from the sins of treachery due to a distinct difference.
-Simple fraudulence is any act of deception for personal gain, whereas treachery is the deliberate breaching of trust for personal gain.
+Simple fraud, which contains a multitude of separate sinners including panderers and seducers, flatterers, simonists, diviners, barrators, hypocrites, thieves, fraudulent counselors, makers of discord, and falsifiers, are set apart from the sins of treachery, due to a distinct difference.
+Simple fraud is any act of deception for personal gain, whereas treachery is the deliberate breaching of trust for personal gain.
 The main difference here is the deliberateness behind the act committed.
-These sins are the lowest in hell due to the havoc that they wreak in society by compared to sins of incontinence and violence.
+These sins are the lowest in hell, due to the havoc that they wreak in society by compared to sins of incontinence and violence.
 The breakdown of trust committed by those found within the 8th and 9th circles of Hell destroy the very thing that allows societies to function and therefore are placed the farthest from possible distance from society within Hell.

 As with the previous two categories of sin, fraud and treachery mirror the crime committed in the punishment dealt.
 This is illustrated by Alighieri perfectly in the 32nd Canto when Dante and Virgil gain entry to Cocytus, the frozen lake encompassing the 9th and final circle of Hell.
 Here in Caina, the outer segment of Cocytus, those who committed treachery towards their kin reside frozen just below the surface of the ice.
 Many of the trapped souls are seen in various states of cannibalism.
 By depicting these sinners in the act of cannibalism, Alighieri is further distancing them from humanity and what is considered humane.
 Additionally, this feeding on others is paralleled by the “feeding” on the trust of society for their own personal gain that these souls carried out in life.
 The frozen environment of the 9th circle echoes the coldness inherent in treachery, and thus rounds out the pattern of the environment of the sin reflecting the sin itself.
 Even the name Caina itself, named so after Cane who killed his brother Abel from the book of Genesis, is Alighieri applying biblical reference to exemplify the connection between the sin and the environment.
 Dante spends little time in Caina, interacting with the dead around him only twice.
 The second of these interactions occurs after Dante kicks the face of an upturned body in the ice on accident.
 The soul cries out in pain, and Dante offers to tell the man's story if only the man would give Dante his name.
 The man refuses violently, exclaiming "What I crave for is the opposite.
 Take thyself hence and do not vex me further, for thou ill knowest how to flatter in this depth” (Canto 32, p 399).
 Compared to Dante’s earlier interactions with the dead in Hell, this man’s reaction stands out as different in that he does not want to be remembered and would rather his name slip from the memory of the world.
 The sins of treachery leave the largest mark on the world and thus are remembered the longest.
 However, the sociopaths that commit treachery would rather the horribleness tied to their name slide from memory and their name slip back into anonymity.